omar-diab/DL-Project-One/README.md

 ## Model

-The branch uses a fully connected MLP with:
+This branch uses a fully connected MLP with:
 - **Input dimension:** 3072
 - **Hidden layers:** [1024, 512, 256]
 - **Activation:** ReLU